Lehanx23/data-viz-portfolio/final-project-part-one.md

 The Broadway League.
 “Statistics - Broadway in NYC.”
 Accessed September 25, 2025. https://www.broadwayleague.com/research/statistics-broadway-nyc/.

-Swenson, Megan.
-There’s No Business Like Show Business: Analyzing the Factors of Broadway Shows That Have the Most Influence Over the Theatre Industry’s Recovery From the COVID-19 Shutdown. n.d.

 ## AI acknowledgements
 There is no use of AI.